arkitektio/arkitekt-next/README.md

 ## Idea

-arkitekt_next is the python client for the arkitekt_next platform.
+arkitekt-next is the python client for the arkitekt_next platform.
 It allows you to utilize the full extent of the platform from your python code.
 To understand the idea behind arkitekt_next, you need to understand the idea behind the arkitekt_next platform.
 (More on this in the [documentation](https://arkitekt.live))